learn-co-curriculum/phrg-ruby-linting/README.md

 Wait, didn't we just fix this line?

 Well, no. It's possible for more than one offense to be on one line of code.
 And this message points out that we never actually use our argument in the bar method.
 We should definitely be using all the arguments that we define in a method.
-And oh yeah!, `num` should be getting added to 1.
+And oh yeah!, `num` and `1` should be getting added together.
 Like so:

 ```ruby
 def bar(num)